-Any RTA employee covered under this policy who is reasonably suspected of being intoxicated, impaired, or not fit for duty shall be immediately removed from safety-sensitive duties pending an investigation and verification of condition.
-An employee who violates an illegal drug provision will be disciplined up to including termination.
+Any RTA employee covered under this policy who is reasonably suspected of being intoxicated, impaired, or not fit for duty shall be immediately removed from safetysensitive duties pending an investigation and verification of condition.
+An employee who violates an illegal drug provision will be disciplined up to and including termination.
+A pre-termination hearing will also be provided.

-An employee who violates an alcohol provision may be subject to discipline up to and/or including termination.
+An employee who violates an alcohol provision may be subject to discipline up to and including termination.
+In the event termination is recommended, a pretermination hearing will be provided.
 Law enforcement will be notified, as appropriate, where criminal activity is suspected.
 A drug or alcohol test is considered positive if the individual is found to have a quantifiable presence of a prohibited substance in the body above the minimum thresholds defined in 49 CFR Part 40, as amended.

-2.03 ALCOHOL AND DRUG USE
+5.3 ALCOHOL AND DRUG USE

 Under 49 CFR 655.31, covered FTA-designated safety-sensitive employees will be tested for drugs and/or alcohol in the following circumstances: pre-employment, post-accident, reasonable suspicion, random, and return-to-duty/follow-up.
-All safety-sensitive applicants and transfers into safety-sensitive positions will also be preemployment tested for drugs.
-In addition, RTA requirements-Policy involves non-safety-sensitive employees to be-subject to a non-USDOT post-accident or reasonable suspicion test will be tested.
+All safety-sensitive applicants and transfers into safety-sensitive positions will also be pre-employment tested for drugs.
+In addition, RTA non-safety-sensitive employees subject to a non-USDOT post-accident or reasonable suspicion test will be tested.